Logical Phase Transitions: Understanding Collapse in LLM Logical Reasoning: Experimental Details

 \subsection{Necessity of Curriculum Training}

-To examine the necessity of curriculum learning across logical complexity regimes, we conduct controlled fine-tuning experiments in which training is restricted to a single complexity interval.
-As shown in Figure~\ref{fig:curriculum_necessity}, models trained exclusively on high-complexity instances (\textit{hard-only}) exhibit improved accuracy within the high-complexity region, but experience a substantial performance degradation on low- and medium-complexity samples.
-This behavior indicates catastrophic forgetting of reasoning patterns acquired in simpler regimes.

-In contrast, training restricted to low- or medium-complexity instances does not improve performance on high-complexity samples and in some cases leads to further degradation in that regime.
-These results show that training on a single complexity regime is insufficient to maintain consistent performance across the full complexity spectrum, motivating the use of complexity-aware curriculum training.
+\textbf{Single-regime training is insufficient for robust reasoning across logical complexity levels.} To examine this, we conduct controlled fine-tuning experiments in which training is restricted to a single complexity interval.
+As shown in Figure~\ref{fig:curriculum_necessity}, models trained exclusively on high-complexity instances (\textit{hard-only}) achieve better accuracy in the high-complexity region but suffer substantial degradation on low- and medium-complexity samples, indicating catastrophic forgetting of reasoning patterns associated with simpler regimes.
+By contrast, training restricted to low- or medium-complexity instances does not improve performance on high-complexity samples and can even further degrade that regime.
+Taken together, these results show that single-regime training cannot sustain consistent reasoning performance across complexity levels, motivating the use of complexity-aware curriculum training.